Women on the Verge of a Nervous Breakdown (Mujeres al borde de un ataque de nervios) is a 1988 film from Spain directed by Pedro Almodóvar.

 - Black Comedy: In-Universe.
 Pepa stars on TV as the mother of a Serial Killer.
 We see a commercial for laundry detergent in which Pepa successfully washes her son's blood-soaked shirt.

-- Chekhov's Boomerang: The sleeping pills that an anxious Pepa mixes up in her gazpacho to help her sleep.
-She never does get a chance to sleep, but when Marisa finds the gazpacho in the fridge and eats some, she passes out in Pepa's kitchen.
+- Chekhov's Boomerang: The sleeping pills that an anxious Pepa mixes up in her gazpacho.
+She does not drink it, but when Marisa finds the gazpacho in the fridge and eats some, she passes out in Pepa's kitchen.
 Then later, when Pepa needs to get the cops out of the way so she can stop Lucia at the airport, she feeds them the gazpacho as well.

-- Contrived Coincidence: Madrid's a big city but Carlos can still arrive completely at random at his father's lover's apartment.
+- Madrid's a big city but Carlos can still arrive completely at random at his father's lover's apartment.

 - Eagleland: When Ivan muses "some things are distinctly American," there's a shot of a majorette twirling a baton.